 First things first, where to stay.
 There are plenty of chic hotels in town and you are hard pressed to go wrong with most.
 If you missed my post on the top 5 coolest hotels in PS you can see it HERE.
 In case these 5 don’t tickle your fancy here are a few more options:

 The newly opened Kimpton Rowan downtown offers guests the only rooftop pool experience in the desert.
 Guests can enjoy cabanas or daybeds with the most incredible views of the San Jacintos while sipping on unique cocktails.

 The Saguaro is a technicolor dream!
 Pink, yellow, purple, green, blue…there is certainly no shortage of color or a great time.
-Each weekend brings a new pool party with the most amazing people watching in town.
+Each weekend brings a new pool party with the most amazing people watching in town plus they have large cabanas, perfect for a big group of friends.
 The drinks are served in watermelon sippy cups for grown ups, the floatie game is on point, and the tacos at El Jefe are the perfect post pool nosh.

 If the Hollywood Regency vibe is more your scene head to The Avalon Hotel (formerly the Viceroy).
 The rooms have a glam, Hollywood feel and their restaurant, Chi Chi, offers a South American take on tasty cocktails and poolside bites.
 Not to be missed?
 A massage at Estrella, the on property spa.

 If small, intimate and hip is what you crave book a chic room at The Arrive in North Palm Springs.
 With only 32 rooms and a fantastic pool scene this is the perfect escape from reality.

 Colony Palms is another of my faves for it’s lush grounds, Moroccan vibes, chill pool, and of course, the wallpaper goodness inside of Purple Palm, their in house restaurant.